Protestantism in Myanmar: Baptist

 The Myanmar Baptist Convention is an association of Baptist churches in Myanmar.

 The famous American Baptist missionaries, Adoniram and Ann Judson, moved to Yangon in 1813 when British authorities refused to allow them to stay in India.
 The Judsons were in Burma six years before their first convert was baptised.
 Adoniram Judson gathered a group of believers and laboured under many trials, but his missionary tenure of almost 40 years helped firmly establish the Baptist work in Myanmar.
 His monumental work included translating the Bible into Burmese, which was completed in 1834.
 George Dana Boardman began a work among the Karen peoples in 1828.
 Today the Karen Baptist Convention is the largest member body of the Myanmar Baptist Convention, which was formed in 1865.

 HIV/AIDS is a significant problem in Myanmar.
 In 1992, the Baptist Convention created a 32-member AIDS commission, because they see the problem as spiritual, as well as social and medical.

 In Myanmar about 6% of the population is Christian, with two-thirds of them being considered Protestant.
 Almost half of these Protestants are Baptists.
-In 2012, the Convention had over 1.6 million members in 4929 churches.
+In 2012, the convention had over 1.6 million members in 4929 churches.
 The Myanmar Baptist Convention has 18 affiliated conventions and two directly affiliated local churches under its umbrella, and is a member of the World Council of Churches and the Baptist World Alliance.

 During 5–8 December 2013 Myanmar Baptist Convention celebrated its 200th anniversary arrival of missionary Judson.
-They are actively planning to evangelise all the unreached people groups of it and plant as many as 1200 churches in their project entitled: Golden Myanmar Baptist Mission, Second Decade(2014-2024).
+They are actively planning to evangelise all the unreached people groups of it and plant as many as 1200 churches in their project entitled: Golden Myanmar Baptist Mission, Second Decade (2014–2024).

-The Convention operates the Myanmar Institute of Theology, the leading Christian seminary in Myanmar, founded in 1927 and located in Insein.
+The convention operates the Myanmar Institute of Theology, the leading Christian seminary in Myanmar, founded in 1927 and located in Insein.

 Methodist Church

-Methodist missionaries entered the country along with the British once Myanmar became a British colony in the late 1800s.
-Methodists established, similarly to the Anglicans, schools in the country, most notably the Methodist English High School in Yangon, mostly to educate the Anglo-Burmese and British.
-The school exists to this day and today is known as Dagon State High School but still attached the Methodist Church.
+The British Methodist Missionary Society travelled to Upper Myanmar in 1887 and established a church in Mandalay.
+The Upper Myanmar Methodist Church became an autonomous church in 1964.
+Methodists established several schools (including the Methodist English High School in Yangon) mainly to educate the Anglo-Burmese and British.
+The school exists to this day and is now known as Dagon State High School; it is still attached to the Methodist Church.

-The United Methodist Church works with the Lower Myanmar Methodist Church which was founded by American Methodist missionaries over 100 years ago.
-The Upper Myanmar Methodist Church was planted by British Methodists.
-The two are in discussion about merging.
-They already conduct joint missions.

-The Lower Myanmar Methodist Church began under the British.
-The Lower Myanmar Methodist Church concentrates on leadership development through scholarships and continuing education.
+The United Methodist Church works with the Lower Myanmar Methodist Church which was founded by American Methodist missionaries in 1870.
+There have been discussions about merging with the church in Upper Myanmar as they already conduct joint missions.
+The church concentrates on leadership development through scholarships and continuing education.
 It also provides a home for the elderly, helps youth develop job skills, cares for orphans and provides environmental education.

+Many Myanmar refugees in Malaysia now attend Damansara Utama Methodist Church, which is a charismatic-Methodist church.
+Membership has reached over a thousand and some have even gone back to Myanmar to plant churches there.